Nalla06/Portofolio-of-Devops-Projects/README.md

 3. Prometheus and Grafana server for monitoring
 4. Integration with Trivy for security scanning and SonarQube for code quality

-# Project-10 Super Mario Game Deployment on AWS EKS
+# Project-10 Super Mario Game Deployment on AWS EKS with GitHub Actions

+This project implements a fully automated deployment pipeline for a Super Mario game clone on AWS EKS.
+Using GitHub Actions, the pipeline provisions infrastructure with Terraform, builds and pushes Docker images to ECR, and deploys the application to EKS.

 ![supermario](https://imgur.com/rC4Qe8g.png)

-## **Overview**

-This project automates the deployment of the Super Mario game on an AWS EKS cluster using **Terraform, Ansible, and Jenkins**.
-The workflow provisions an EC2 instance, sets up an EKS cluster, and deploys the containerized Super Mario game on Kubernetes.

-## **Project Architecture**
+## Overview

-1. **Terraform** provisions an AWS EC2 instance and an EKS cluster.
-2. **Ansible** installs necessary tools (AWS CLI, Terraform, kubectl, Helm) on EC2.
-3. **Terraform** creates EKS cluster and provisions worker nodes.
+1. GitHub Actions: Automation pipeline orchestrator
+2. Terraform: Infrastructure as Code for AWS resources
+3. AWS ECR: Container registry for game images
+4. AWS EKS: Kubernetes service for container orchestration
-4. **Kubernetes** deploys the Super Mario game using a YAML configuration.
+5. Docker: Containerization of the Super Mario game
-5. **Jenkins** automates the entire process.
+6. Kubernetes: Orchestration of game containers